 The development of the MTI was a multi-year, multi-steps and multistakeholder approach.
 We followed a rigorous 8 steps methodological, statistical and index construction procedure to develop this psychometric sound measurement.

-The MTI measures the attractiveness of a country as a medical tourism destination in terms of overall country image and environment; healthcare and tourism attractiveness and infrastructure; and availability and quality of medical facilities and services.
+The MTI measures the attractiveness of a destination as a medical tourism destination in terms of overall destination image and environment; healthcare and tourism attractiveness and infrastructure; and availability and quality of medical facilities and services.

 The following Figures show the conceptual model used for the MTI.

-This sub‐index assesses the overall economy of the country, the safety and image of the country, favorability of exchange rate as well as cultural aspects such as cultural or language similarities.
+This sub‐index assesses the overall economy of the destination, the safety and image of the destination, favorability of exchange rate as well as cultural aspects such as cultural or language similarities.

 Medical Tourism Industry

 This sub‐index consists of two parts, a tourism and a medical part.
 It assesses the attractiveness of a destination as a tourism destination in terms of popularity of tourism destination, weather conditions or cultural and natural attractions/sites as well as costs associated with medical tourism such as cost of treatment, costs of accommodation or costs of travel.

 This sub-index assesses the quality of care such as doctor’s expertise, healthcare standards, or medical equipment.
 It also assesses the reputation of doctors or hospital as well as internationalization of staff and accreditation of facility.
 Finally, it also considers the overall patient experience such as friendliness of staff and doctors.